Elephant9748/paperpass/README.md

 # paperpass
 > [!WARNING]
-> not ready to be used for now only init function that working
+> not ready to be used
 ## Usage
 ```
 USAGE: